tanner-johnson2718/MEME_OS_2/README.md

 - Kernel is monolithic and all drivers and IRQ handlers reside in kernel.
 - Single core
 - For now everything resides in kernel
-- Functionality will be created by simply calling driver public API's.
+- Functionality will be created by simply calling a drivers public API.
+- For now just a collection of drivers with a main that acts as a minimal console

 # Interrupt Table